docker/docs/adminguide.md

 * `image_storage_X`: Stores Docker images using the [Docker Registry HTTP API V2](http://docs.docker.com/registry/spec/api/).
 Typically, multiple image storage services are used in order to provide greater uptime and faster, more efficient resource utilization.
-* `postgres`: A database service used to host authentication (LDAP) data and other datasets as needed by DTR.
+* `postgres`: A database service used to host authentication (LDAP) data and other datasets as needed by Docker Trusted Registry.

-## DTR system management
+## Docker Trusted Registry system management

-The `docker/trusted-registry` image is used to control the DTR system.
-This image uses the Docker socket to orchestrate the multiple services that comprise DTR.
+The `docker/trusted-registry` image is used to control the Docker Trusted Registry system.
+This image uses the Docker socket to orchestrate the multiple services that comprise Docker Trusted Registry.

      $ sudo bash -c "$(sudo docker run docker/trusted-registry [COMMAND])"